huawei-noah/SMARTS/competition/track2/README.md

         --volume=<path>/output:/SMARTS/competition/output
         <username/imagename:version>
     ```
 1. New offline dataset is made available to the container via a mapped volume at `/SMARTS/competition/offline_dataset` directory.
 The directory has the following structure.
+The state space of each vehicle follows the SMARTS observation format, except for the RGB images which are saved individually as `<time>_<vehicle_id>.png`.
     ```text
     offline_dataset
         ├── <scenario_id>                      # One scene of variable time length